rogerjdeangelis/utl-compute-the-partial-and-total-rolling-sums-for-window-of-size-of-three/README.md

 # utl-compute-the-partial-and-total-rolling-sums-for-window-of-size-of-three
-Compute the partial and total rolling sums for window of size of three
-    Compute the partial and total rolling sums for a window of size of three
+    SAS Forum: Compute the partial and total rolling sums for a window of size of three

     My suggestion is to use R if you plan on further time series analysis.
     Also, I think the partial windows may cause problems down the line.